 Gastric bypass surgery is a restrictive weight loss surgery procedure that restricts how much food your stomach can actually hold.
 This will affect how many calories you consume and are absorbed into your bloodstream affecting your weight loss.
 Because it not only affects the amount of the food you can eat but also the calories it is considered one of the most successful bariatric surgery types in terms of how much patients lose after surgery.

 The most common type of gastric bypass surgery is called Roux-en-Y. This procedure is performed either laparoscopically or through a larger incision, depending on the patient.

 Pros of Surgery

 One of the biggest advantages is that the surgery has been proven to be successful for dramatic weight loss.
 Many patients even continue to lose weight two years after surgery.
-Some even maintain weight loss of 60-70% of weight for 10 years.
-This dramatic weight loss contributes to the improvement of various health complications from high blood pressure, sleep apnea and Type II Diabetes.
+Some even maintain a weight loss of 60-70% of weight for 10 years.
+This dramatic weight loss contributes to the improvement of various health complications from high blood pressure, sleep apnea, and type II diabetes.
 Many osteoarthritis patients also see improvement in their daily life.
 Extreme weight loss will also increase a patient’s self-esteem.

 Cons of Surgery

-As with any surgery, there is the risk of complication.
-Some complications associated with gastric bypass surgery include bleeding, infection and leakage.
+As with any surgery, there is a risk of complications.
+Some complications associated with gastric bypass surgery include bleeding, infection, and leakage.
 One of the most dangerous complications is pulmonary embolism where a blood clot occurs in the lungs.
 For a patient’s entire life, they are at a slight risk for an intestinal obstruction.
 Make sure to talk to your doctor about any concerns you may have about these prior to surgery.

 Typically this weight loss surgery is never reversed as the revisional surgery is more complicated than the initial surgery and has more risks associated with it.